Quadriffis/immortal-millionaire/4 - develop flexibility.md

 Another few weeks passed without progress.
 Then seemingly out of the blue I had no issue whatsoever bringing my face to my knee with a straight leg.
 Time progressed and before I knew it I had been training for a good 6 months and my body felt like it never had.

 After the first few intense months I modified the workout into a short daily session I do to maintain my body's mobility.
-I was never since had any significant back pain and people compliment me on 'being such a flexible person' and complimenting me on my 'yoga workouts'.
+I have never since had any significant back pain and people compliment me on 'being such a flexible person' and complimenting me on my 'yoga workouts'.